frixxx/thefuck/README.md

 ## Install

-Using the [:zap: Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`
+Using the [Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`

 ```sh
 # Install plugin